Milroy State Bank Building

-The Milroy State Bank Building is located in the small town of Milroy, Minnesota at the intersection of Superior Street and Euclid Avenue (Minnesota State Highway 68).
+The Milroy State Bank Building is located in the city of Milroy, Minnesota at the intersection of Superior Street and Euclid Avenue (Minnesota State Highway 68).
 The building was a former community bank built in 1902 by a group of businessmen from Springfield, Minnesota.
 It is nearly identical to the Clements State Bank Building in Clements, Minnesota representing the commercial investment of outsiders in a string of towns platted on a new railroad line, the Minnesota Western Branch of Chicago and North Western Railway.

-The bank closed in 1930 and was used for several purposes, including a doctors office, and a bank exchange.
-It was the post office of Milroy from 1951 until 1989 when a new post office was built.
-On August 11, 1980 the building was listed on the National Register of Historic Places along with several other buildings in Redwood County, Minnesota.
+The bank closed in 1930 and afterwards the building was used for several purposes, including a doctor’s office, and a bank exchange.
+It was the post office of Milroy from 1951 until 1989 when a new post office was built in its replacement.
+On August 11, 1980, the building was listed on the National Register of Historic Places along with several other buildings in Redwood County, Minnesota.

-Throughout the years the building stood abandoned, sitting unheated and the roof had also collapsed.
-In 2009 a local, Sunny Ruthchild, purchased the building for around $1,000 and renovated it which included improvements to the roof, restoration of the floors, and the installation of high-efficiency windows and a geothermal heat pump.
+After being unused and abandoned when the post office moved out, it sat in decay for many years, remaining unheated and the roof had partially collapsed.
+In 2009, a local resident, Sunny Ruthchild, purchased the building for around $1,000 and renovated it and converted it to modern apartments.
+The renovation included improvements to the roof, restoration of the floors, and the installation of high-efficiency windows along with a geothermal heat pump.
 The upper part of the building is currently leased as an apartment and the lower part currently sits empty with plans to turn it into a small business such as a bakery or café.